BIRTH ASSISTANT EDUCATION & MIDWIFERY SUPPORT

 I am considering Midwifery or I am a new Student Midwife, is the Birth Assistant Basics class for me?

 Absolutely!
 This is a great class to explore the possibility of your path to Midwifery or to get prepared for your clinical rotation!
 Every Student Midwife will need to be a Birth Assistant as they are learning.
 Our Birth Assistant Basics Course was created for those seeking a career in Birth Assisting or those entering a Midwifery program.
-We have had lots of Student Midwives take our course and they all agree it helped them feel prepared attend births as an assistant!
+We have had lots of Student Midwives take our course and they all agree it helped them feel prepared to attend births as an assistant!

 Will I be "Certified" when I finish the online course?